Member of Silver Creek Basketry Guild

-I wove my first basket 23 years ago, using directions from the book Splint Woven Basketry by Robin Taylor Daugherty.
-I bartered it for farm fresh eggs to feed my growing family.
+I wove my first basket 25 years ago, using directions from the book Splint Woven Basketry by Robin Taylor Daugherty and bartered it for farm fresh eggs to feed my growing family.

-It wasn't until years later at a 4-H Family Learning Day that my interest in basketry was revived by a class that was being offered.
-After that class, I was determined.
+Several years later, at a 4-H Family Learning Day that interest in basketry was revived by a class that was being offered.
+After that day, I was determined to learn all I could about basketry.
 I joined a guild and attended other basket weaving classes.

-In August of 2008, I opened my Etsy store and it was nearly a year before I sold my first basket, "Little Patriot" shown at the left.
-My entrepreneurial plans, however, were put on hold for a time as I taught math and worked at a private Christian school.
-A few years later I came home again to be a stay at home mom for my teenage boys.
+In August of 2008, I opened my Etsy store and it was nearly a year before I sold my first basket. (see left) My entrepreneurial plans, however, were put on hold for a time as I taught math and worked at a private Christian school.
+I'm now enjoying time again as a stay-at-home parent.

 In September of 2013 I demonstrated at my first living history event and have grown by adding new events each year.
-Online and sales at events help me to continue spreading the word about handcrafting in history.
-I hope you'll support our efforts through attending our classes, Etsy purchases, special orders and stopping by our booth at events.
+Online sales and sales at events help me to continue spreading the word about handcrafting in history.
+I hope you'll support our efforts through attending our classes, purchasing on Etsy or our pattern shop.
+I also weave special orders and we always enjoy it when folks stop by our booth at events.
 Thank you so much for your continued support!

 My husband helps me with loading and unloading for events.
 He also was a huge help with the design and building of my first Adirondack pack basket which travels to all events.
 Our oldest son bought a vintage sewing machine which I've used and plan to use in the future for some additions to my projects.
 I should also mention my parents who have given me a great deal of encouragement along the way and have purchased a number of my baskets.